-Fortunately I happened to share my fears about being killed by my roommate with my co-worker Bekah one day.
+Fortunately I happened to share my fears about being murdered by my roommate with my co-worker Bekah one day.

 "She does sound creepy."
 Bekah admitted.
 "Hey.
 You know what?
 I have a friend in my building who mentioned that she might get a roommate soon.
 Do you want to meet her?
 She's great and the apartment is rent-controlled and really nice."

 Within a few days I met my soon-to-be-roommate Awesome.
 (Not her real name but she was Awesome).
 I immediately packed my bags and moved out of my Single White Female apartment and into Awesome's HUGE seven room apartment on the Upper West Side—insert choirs of angels—where I happily resided for the rest of my time in New York.

 When I first moved in, I was too focused on escaping my scary roommate to realize that my new safehouse—I mean apartment—was just three buildings up from the lovely Riverside Park.
 You've seen Riverside in that final scene ofYou've Got Mail when Meg Ryan finally realizes Tom Hanks was her online admirer the whole time and they kiss and even the dog is happy . . .
 La di dah.
 Yeah, THAT Riverside Park.
 What a perk after living in Hell's Kitchen!
 I couldn't wait to explore the glorious green space.
 As I walked to the end of my block I spotted a large equestrian statue directly in front of me.
 I crossed the street and walked around to the front and then gasped.